offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-The re-wiring operation shown above is called a 2-break.
-Each 2-break represents either a fusion, fission, or reversal operation (genome rearrangement).
+Each re-wiring operation is called a 2-break and represents either a chromosome fusion, chromosome fission, or reversal operation (genome rearrangement).
 For example, ...

  * fusion: